Photo Credit: How might working with others help you get more done, with better results? Photo by John Schultz shared via Flickr Creative Commons

 No matter what kind of co-work or co-learning you want to undertake, learn about learning.
 Whether you are working on a discrete project with one other person, participating in a Community of Practice, offering advice to a peer, or hosting a prescribed fire training exchange, understanding how people learn can help you design a more effective process.
 While there are many learning theories, I’ve found it helpful to consider the differences between pedagogy and andragogy.

-Long time readers may recall this post where I outlined the importance of balancing results, process and relationships as we work on community wildfire resilience.
+Long time readers may recall a post where I outlined the importance of balancing results, process and relationships as we work on community wildfire resilience.
 The same holds true for any collaborative pursuit.
 Whether it be to share or co-create knowledge, transfer practices, teach or learn a skill, or give and receive advice, working with others effectively requires a shared purpose and clarity on your goals, ways of engaging that facilitate those ends, and care for the relationships among participants.